Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 You are free to name events after custom events in your app and define them in the Mopinion deployment interface.

 In the Mopinion system you can enable or disable the feedback form when (a user of) your app submits the event.
-The SDK will ignore unknown events, so you can implement all events beforehand in your app and freely attach/remove forms after your app has been released.
+The SDK will ignore unknown events, so you can implement all events beforehand in your app and freely assign/remove forms to them after your app has been released.

 The event could be a touch of a button, at the end of a transaction, proactive, etc.